 Mr Bill S Wright

 I am a third year PhD student at the ICG supervised by Prof Kazuya Koyama, Dr Gong-Bo Zhao, and Prof David Wands.
-My work so far has been to extend the COLA approach for simulating dark matter structure formation to include the effects of both massive neutrinos and modified gravity.
-I am also interested in using redshift-space distortions to distinguish between LCDM and modified gravity models in the presence of massive neutrinos.
+My work so far has been to extend the COLA approach for simulating dark matter structure formation and the standard perturbation theory code COPTER to include the effects of both massive neutrinos and modified gravity.
+I am now researching whether redshift-space distortions can be used to distinguish between LCDM and modified gravity models in the presence of massive neutrinos.

 I carried out my undergrad degree in Physics and Astronomy at Durham and was supervised by Dr Baojiu Li for my final year project on the effect of modified gravity on the ability of Type Ia supernovae to act as standard candles.